egorsmkv/Scribosermo/README.md

 # Or adjust the train.sh file and run a training from scratch without using the english checkpoint:
 /bin/bash deepspeech-german/training/train.sh checkpoints/voxforge/ data_prepared/voxforge/train.csv data_prepared/voxforge/dev.csv data_prepared/voxforge/test.csv 1 0

-# Or to run a stepped training as described in the paper, run:
+# Or to run a cycled training as described in the paper, run:
-python3 deepspeech-german/training/stepped_training.py checkpoints/voxforge/ data_prepared/ _azce --voxforge
+python3 deepspeech-german/training/cycled_training.py checkpoints/voxforge/ data_prepared/ _azce --voxforge

 # Run test only: